Catholic Church in Georgia

 The Catholic Church in Georgia, since the 11th-century East–West Schism, has been composed mainly of Latin Church Catholics; a very large community of the Armenian Catholic Church has existed in Georgia since the 18th century.

 A small Georgian Greek Catholic community has existed for a number of centuries, though has never constituted an autonomous sui iuris Church.
 This was never established as a recognized particular church of any level (exarchate, ordinariate, etc.), within the communion of Catholic Churches, and accordingly has never appeared in the list of Eastern Catholic Churches published in the Annuario Pontificio.

 History

-Christianity in Georgia began in earnest with the evangelization by Saint Nino in the 4th century.
-Georgian Orthodox Christianity then developed in the Byzantine Orthodox tradition, although contact with Rome did occur.
-The East–West Schism did not immediately sever communion between Georgia and the Holy See, although the break was recognized by the mid-13th century.

-Around this time, Catholic missionaries became active in Georgia, setting up small Latin communities.
-A Latin Church diocese was established at Tbilisi in 1329, but this was allowed to lapse after the appointment of the fourteenth and last of its line of bishops in 1507, owing to few numbers of Catholics.
+Early relations with Rome

+The religious connection of Georgia with Rome was established as soon as Christianity was proclaimed the state religion in the kingdom.
+Saint Nino and King Mirian III received a letter of blessing from Pope Sylvester I of Rome, which was brought to Mtskheta by a certain Frankish archdeacon.

+The Historia Ecclesiastica of Tyrannius Rufinus contains important information about the early history of Christianity in Georgia.

+Important ties with the Catholic Church did not cease in the centuries that followed, as evidenced by a letter sent by Catholicos Kirion I of Iberia (596–610) to the Pope, posing the doctrinal question: "Is it necessary to rebaptize repentant Nestorians?"